secretGeek/documentation/en/user-guide/commands/index.md

 >
 > Please see [the documentation on `WhenActivated`](http://docs.reactiveui.net/en/user-guide/when-activated/index.html) for more information.

-The form of `BindCommand` demonstrated above does not provide any hint as to what event instigate command execution.
+The form of `BindCommand` demonstrated above does not provide any hint as to which event instigates command execution.
 Hence, a default event will be used (such as `Click` or `Tapped`).
-If, on the other hand, you want to tie your command's execution to some other event, you can use an overload of `BindCommand` that takes an event name:
+If, on the other hand, you want to tie your command's execution to some event other than the default, you can use an overload of `BindCommand` that takes an event name:

 ```cs
 this.BindCommand(